cabinjs/cabin/README.md

 ```

 #### Log Requests/Responses

+For server-side logging of requests, the Cabin middleware `cabin.middleware` will automatically log requests for you upon completion.

 If you want to log all client-side [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) requests, then we recommend using [xhook][].
 The examples provided below show you how to integrate this, but it is optional of course!